 Terraform manages the entire lifecycle of the resources under its management.
 It maintains the mapping of infrastructure resources with the current configuration in state files.
 State management plays a very important role in Terraform.

 States are used to track changes to the configuration and provision the same.
 It is also possible to import existing resources under Terraform management by importing the real-world infrastructure in state files.

 At any given time, it is possible to query the Terraform state files to understand the infrastructure component and their attributes currently available.

 As opposed to this, Ansible does not support any lifecycle management.
 Since Ansible mainly deals with configuration management and considering it defaults to immutable infrastructure, any changes introduced in the configuration are executed automatically on the target resource.

 If you are looking to manage infrastructure as code, Spacelift is the way to go.
 It supports Git workflows, policy as code, programmatic configuration, context sharing, and many more great features.
-It currently works with Terraform and Pulumi, with support for Ansible and CloudFormation on the way!
-You can check it for FREE, by going here and creating a trial account.
+It currently works with Terraform, Pulumi, CloudFormation, and Kubernetes and has initial support for Ansible.
+If you want to learn more about Spacelift, create a free account today or book a demo with one of our engineers.

 Manage Terraform and Ansible from Spacelift

 Spacelift is a sophisticated SaaS product for Infrastructure as Code that helps DevOps develop and deploy new infrastructures or changes quickly and with confidence.

 Initialize/ plan/ apply your IaC, manage modules, state, and more.